ryosuzuki/homepage/content/projects/phd-thesis.md

 # Introduction

-What if computer displays can represent information not only {\it graphically} but also *physically*?
+What if computer displays can represent information not only *graphically* but also *physically*?
 What if such physical forms of information could be as malleable and programmable as the pixels on a computer screen?
 If so, it could be used as a dynamic physical medium to interact with the digital world.

 Ivan Sutherland, a founder of virtual and augmented reality, once envisioned that the future of computer displays would be *"a room within which the computer can control the existence of matter"*
 This radical vision has inspired many researchers over the decades, as such technologies could open up a new